-The regional strategies described in the preceding section will advance resilience to flooding and other climate impacts throughout the region.

-Taken together, these strategies have the potential to advance targeted improvements to watersheds. communities, and individual sites across RRBC.
-This section will illustrate how the combination of regional strategies described in the preceding section could result in actions at the watershed and neighborhood scales to address flooding and generate additional opportunities for community amenities, economic development, and ecosystem enhancement.
+resilience to flooding and other climate impacts throughout the region.
+Taken together, these strategies have the potential to advance targeted improvements to watersheds, communities, and individual sites across RRBC.
+This section will illustrate how the combination the preceding section will advance of regional strategies described in the preceding section could result in actions at the watershed and neighborhood scales to address flooding and generate additional opportunities for community amenities, economic development, and ecosystem enhancement.